Dare Devils and Nature Lovers

 • Eat before sleeping, snack during the night if you wake

-• Stay hydrated, but decrease fluid intake at night to empty bladder before sleep
+• Stay hydrated, but decrease fluids at night to empty bladder

 • Place chemical warming pads inside clothing or sleeping bag